-Spanish is the second most widely spoken language globally and serves as an official language in over 20 countries.
-In Glasgow, staff cover a diverse range of topics, providing opportunities for students to engage with native speakers from various Spanish-speaking regions.Scottish Literature encompasses the study of Scotland's poetry, drama, fiction, and prose in English and Scots, from the 14th century to contemporary works.
-The University hosts the only academic unit in the UK dedicated exclusively to teaching and researching Scottish literature, and it is home to the Centre for Robert Burns Studies.
-This centre has received over £2 million in funding from the Arts and Humanities Research Council to produce a new multi-volume scholarly edition of the works of Scotland's national poet.
+Spanish: Spanish, the second most widely spoken language worldwide and official in more than 20 countries, is covered by Glasgow staff across diverse topics.
+Students engage with native speakers from various Spanish-speaking regions.Scottish Literature: This field studies Scotland's poetry, drama, fiction, and prose in English and Scots, from the 14th century to contemporary works.
+The University hosts the UK's only academic unit dedicated exclusively to its teaching and research, including the Centre for Robert Burns Studies.
+Funded with over £2 million by the Arts and Humanities Research Council, the Centre is producing a new multi-volume scholarly edition of Scotland's national poet's works.

 A local representative of University of Glasgow in Singapore is available online to assist you with enquiries about this course.